Ian Board

 Ian David Archibald Board (16 December 1929 – 26 June 1994) was an English nightclub owner who ran The Colony Room Club in Dean Street in London's Soho district, from 1981 to 1994, having taken it over from Muriel Belcher who founded the private drinking club in 1948.

 Early life

-Board grew up a poor family in Exeter, and his mother died when he was four years old.
+Board grew up in a poor family in Exeter, and his mother died when he was four years old.
 He liked neither his father nor his stepmother, and as a teenager ran away to London.
 On arrival, he went to Speakers' Corner and picked up a man, and lived with him for some weeks.
 He later worked as a commis waiter in Soho's Greek Street.